 Our school delivers a Values based education with ‘Respect’ being one of our core values.
 Pupils are given opportunities throughout the year to be involved in a range of community projects designed to develop respectful relationships with others and a range of charities are also supported throughout the year.

 Pupils in Years 4 - 6 may attend Junior Wardens which is a Dunstable Town Council organised project which promotes citizenship, pride of place and personal safety.

 Respect for the environment and for the belongings of others is also strongly promoted at St. Augustine's e.g. recycling bags can be found in all classrooms.

 Tolerance of those with different faiths and beliefs

 Through providing pupils with opportunities to discuss and experience our rich and diverse society we ensure they are tolerant and open-minded.
 As part of our Curriculum, pupils gain a diverse knowledge and awareness of various world faiths and religions, especially through RE and PSHCE lessons.
-Pupils have opportunities to visit and explore places of worship e.g. our Year 1 and 2 pupils take part in the Queen’s Park Faith tour where they visit All Saints Parish Church, Westborne Road Mosque and Guru Nanak Gurdwara.
+Pupils have opportunities to visit and explore places of worship e.g. pupils take part in the Queen’s Park Faith tour where they visit All Saints Parish Church, Westborne Road Mosque and Guru Nanak Gurdwara.
 Visitors to school provide further opportunities to promote tolerance of those with different faiths and beliefs.